 With plenty of game and poultry going into châteaux kitchens, it was natural that medieval cooks should whip up a sauce to go with it.
 In the 14th to 16th centuries, sauce verte (green sauce) – a rather crude, heavily spiced mix of vinegar and green grape juice – accompanied meat dishes.
 In 1652 François-Pierre de la Varenne published his cook book Le Cuisinier François in which he dismissed bread and breadcrumbs as thickening agents in favour of roux (a more versatile mixture of flour and fat).
 This paved the way for the creation, a century later, of classic French sauces such as béchamel (a milk-based sauce thickened with roux) and velouté (a velvety mix of chicken or other stock and melted butter, seasoned and thickened with roux) a century later.
 Velouté is the base for dozens of other sauces made to accompany meat, fish and game dishes today.

-In northern France wheat fields shade vast swathes of agricultural land a gorgeous golden copper, and nothing is more French than pain (bread).
+In northern France wheat fields shade vast swaths of agricultural land a gorgeous golden copper, and nothing is more French than pain (bread).
 Starved peasants demanded bread on the eve of the French Revolution when the ill-fated Queen Marie Antoinette is purported to have said ‘let them eat cake’.
 And bread today – no longer a matter of life or death but a cultural icon – accompanies every meal.
 It’s rarely served with butter, but when it is, the butter is always doux (unsalted).

-Every town and almost every village has its own boulangerie (bakery) which sells bread in all manner of shapes, sizes and variety.
+Every town and almost every village has its own boulangerie (bakery) that sells bread in all manner of shapes, sizes and variety.
 Artisan boulangeries bake their bread in a wood-fired, brick bread oven pioneered by Loire Valley châteaux in the 16th century.

 Plain old pain is a 400g, traditional-shaped loaf, soft inside and crusty out.
 The iconic classic is une baguette, a long thin crusty loaf weighing 250g.
 Anything fatter and it becomes une flûte, thinner une ficelle.
-While French baguettes are impossibly good, they systematically turn unpleasantly dry within four hours, unbelievably rock-hard within 12.
+While French baguettes are impossibly good, they systematically turn unpleasantly dry within four hours, and unbelievably rock-hard within 12.

 Charcuterie & Foie Gras